NLO QCD predictions for $\boldsymbol{t\bar{t}\gamma}$ with realistic photon isolation: How to isolate a prompt photon

 \subsection{Fixed-cone isolation}

 The most straightforward way to identify a photon is to first define a fixed cone of angular size $R$ around a photon candidate.
-As the most of the (transverse) energy in the vicinity of the photon candidate must be carried by the photon itself, the photon is required to be further isolated from other objects within this cone by demanding that the hadronic transverse energy of the final-state particles within the cone of size $R$, labelled here as $E_T^{\rm had}$, is smaller than a certain value given by
+Because we want the photon to be isolated, it must carry the largest part of the (transverse) energy in its vicinity.
+Furthermore, the photon is required to be isolated from other objects within this cone by demanding that the hadronic transverse energy of the final-state particles within the cone of size $R$, labelled here as $E_T^{\rm had}$, is smaller than a certain value given by

 where the free parameters: $R, \, \varepsilon_\gamma$, and $E_T^{\rm thres}$ are chosen for a particular process with photons, while $p_{T,\,\gamma}$ is the transverse momentum of the photon.
 The fixed-cone isolation prescription is commonly used in various measurements by ATLAS and CMS.
 With this isolation criterion the cross-section computation needs to include the non-perturbative photon fragmentation functions to be collinear finite.
 Such fragmentation functions are poorly known and may introduce additional uncertainties, the magnitude of which is not known in advance.
 We note here, that taking the limit of $E_{T}^{\rm max}(p_{T,\,\gamma}) \rightarrow 0$ eliminates any fragmentation contribution but renders the cross sections infrared unsafe.